chrislatina/EmbeddedAudio/README.md

 # Embedded Music

-_This reository documents how setup embedded devices, such as the Raspberry Pi for development with audio software at GTCMT._
+_This repsitory documents how setup embedded devices, such as the Raspberry Pi for development with audio software at GTCMT._

 ## Focus